srikumarks/cspjs/README.md

 ### Error tracing

-If an error is raised deep within an async sequence of operations and the error is allowed to bubble up all the way to the originating task, then the error object will contain a `.cspjsStack` property which will contain a trace of all the async steps that led to the error ... much like a stack trace.
+If an error is raised deep within an async sequence of operations and the error is allowed to bubble up to one of the originating tasks, then the error object will contain a `.cspjsStack` property which will contain a trace of all the async steps that led to the error ... much like a stack trace.

-Note that this tracing is left on in the system and isn't optional, since there is no penalty for normal operation when such an error doesn't occur.
+Note that this tracing is always turned ON in the system and isn't optional, since there is no penalty for normal operation when such an error doesn't occur.

 ## How does it perform?

-The macro and libraries are not feature complete and, especially I'd like to add some form of tracing.
+The macro and libraries are not feature complete and, especially I'd like to add more tracing.
 However, it mostly works and seems to marginally beat bluebird in performance while having the same degree of brevity as the generator based code.
 The caveat is that the code is evolving and performance may fluctuate a bit as some features are added.
 (I'll try my best to not